AkashGoenka/StreamingApp/README.md

 # StreamingApp
-A basic structure for a streaming application developed using React/Redux.
-This is a work in progress application.
+A basic structure for a streaming application developed using React/Redux.This application was created using create-react-app and still is a work in progress application.